slatedocs/slate/source/index.md

 }
 ```

 > The response is a JSON encoding of the IdentityMind service result.
-The response incldes detailed result codes and transaction unique identifier.
+The response includes detailed result codes and transaction unique identifier.
 The keys are fully defined in Appendix A: Result Keys and Codes.

 ```code
 EXAMPLE SERVICE RESPONSE DATA